Eschatologue/CM_wiki/docs/spells/1st-level.md

 You cast this spell on an object no more than 1 foot on a side, doubling the object's perceived value by adding illusory flourishes or polish to it, or reducing its perceived value by half with the help of illusory scratches, dents, and other unsightly features.
 Anyone examining the object can ascertain its true value with a successful Intelligence (Investigation) check against your spell save DC.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the maximum size of the object increases by 1 foot for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** The maximum size of the object increases by 1 foot for each slot level above 1st.

 ### Divine Favor

-*1st-level Evocation*
+*Level 1 - Evocation*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** Self